 - The lab assistant on duty are instructed to enforce all rules and regulations, provide technical assistance, and report problems.

 - Users who disrupt operations, disturb other users, or fail to observe these rules and regulations will be asked to leave the computer lab.
 Refusal to cooperate will result in removal by University Police or loss of privileges to use computer lab facilities.

 Please inform the Computer Lab Assistant on duty of any equipment malfunction within a computer lab.
 Please DO NOT try to fix the problem.

-In order to provide timely and reliable service, the point of contact for all technical assistance must be made to the IT Help Desk.
-To contact the IT Help Desk submit a service request at www.kysu.edu/helpdesk, call the Help Desk at extension 7000 or send an email to email@example.com.
+In order to provide timely and reliable service, the point of contact for all technical assistance is the IT Help Desk.
+To request help, fill out a helpdesk ticket (on-campus) at www.kysu.edu/helpdesk, call the Help Desk at (502) 587-7000 (7000 on-campus) or send an email to email@example.com.